Angelonius/Project-Manchuria/README.md

 v.
 1.1: Updated the Bannerman Rider in accord to the current updates to the base game.

 v.
 1.2: Added in the "Favored Religion" mechanic in line with the latest update to the base game.

+v.
+1.3: Updated the Land Unit maintenance values to make it work with the base game, updated the Unhappiness reduction mechanic.